GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 ### 7.4.
 Sets the contour interval

-In the previous map, the countour lines are drawn every 1000 m.
+On the previous map, the contour lines are drawn every 1000 m.
 If you want to draw contours every 200 (m) you can use:

     gmt grdcontour @earth_synbath -Ln -Q500k -C200